Kenkojuku: Tomosaburo Okano

 The founder and chief instructor of the Kenkojuku Shotokan Federation was Tomosaburo Okano.
 Born in 1922, he was a student of Gichin Funakoshi.
 He was a member of Funakoshi's karate association the Dai Nihon Karate-do Shotokai.

 In 1942, Okano was given permission to start a karate research club named Kenkokai Karate-bu in his hometown of Hachiōji, Tokyo.
 The club was started with the help of Suzuki Shinjo, Kaneko Isamu and Takagi Yoshitomo.
 He renamed the dojo Kenkojuku Budokan in 1948.

 Okano's karate was influenced by both Gichin and Gigo Funakoshi, and eventually this branch of Shotokan became known as Kenkojuku Shotokan.
 He retained the Shotokai lineage as well as the name Shotokan.

 Okano was on the panel of Masters of the Japan Karate-do Federation (JKF), being an 8th Dan in karate. and was also a 7th Dan of Iaido, from the Japan Kendo Federation.

 He died on July 19, 2003, at the age of 81.

-Some of his most famous students were/are Takashi Akuzawa, Toyotaro Miyazaki, Kazuo Kuriyama, Masakazu Takahashi, Koji Sugimoto, Minoru Horie, John Slocum, Larry Durst, Ted Ratich, Bernard Pierce, Fred Hamilton, Stuart Hirschfield, Joseph Butrim and Armando Comacho.
+Some of his most famous students were/are Takashi Akuzawa, Toyotaro Miyazaki, Kazuo Kuriyama, Masakazu Takahashi, Koji Sugimoto, Minoru Horie, Wayne Wickizer, John Slocum, Larry Durst, Ted Ratich, Bernard Pierce, Fred Hamilton, Stuart Hirschfield, Joseph Butrim and Armando Comacho.